alexbecker/prompt-injection/paper.typ

 == Formal Definition

-We use the log-likelihood of the first $j$ output token embeddings as a score function:
+We use the log-likelihood of the first $j$ output token embeddings as a score function, computed using teacher-forcing:

 $ F(e) = sum_(t=ell)^(ell+j-1) log p_theta (e_t divides e) $